Mission

 Read Bio

 Joelle Leinbach first studied abroad in Germany with the Congress-Bundestag Vocational Youth Exchange Program, an experience which later led her to complete a Critical Language Scholarship in Russian.
-Her study abroad experience, combined with her community-building work in the LGBTQ+ community, sparked her interest in the role of scholarships and scholarship programs in study abroad for underrepresented students.
+Her study abroad experience sparked her interest in the role of scholarships and scholarship programs in study abroad for underrepresented students.

-Joelle holds a BA in Costume Design and Production and currently lives in Seattle where she enjoys creating her own tea blends and filling her apartment with too many plants.
+Joelle holds a BA in Costume Design and Production and periodically volunteers her time with local theatrical productions.

 Read Bio